lsa-pucrs/Player-Stage-Manual/docs/INTERFACES.md

 ```

 It has a single message and data type, which is used to send the audio filename to be played at the robot.
 This file must be saved as `libplayerinterface/interfaces/066_playsound.def`.
-The number 066 must tbe the last interface number used in the directory `libplayerinterface/interfaces/`.
+The number 066 must be the last interface number used in the directory `libplayerinterface/interfaces/`.

 Now we have to edit the `libplayerinterface/CMakeLists.txt` file to compile our new interface.
 The part of the CMakefile that defines the interface files must change from